 Raj (インド料理 RAJ(ラジ)仙台店)

 Indian restaurants often offer vegetarian and vegan options, which is the case for Raj.
-The Indian restaurant chain, which has its main store in Tokyo, is our top choice when it comes to curry.
+The Indian restaurant chain, with its main store in Tokyo, is our top choice for curry.
 Not only is the food here extremely budget-friendly, but you will be surprised by the size of its naan bread!
 If the naan were hardened, it would become a good-sized fan (´▽`*).

 Tip: If you are vegan, remember to ask the staff to replace naan bread with rice.
 Remind them not to put cream in your curry, too.